Korey Lee Preview, Player Props: White Sox vs. Orioles

-Korey Lee -- 0-for-4 in his last game -- will be in action for the Chicago White Sox versus the Baltimore Orioles, with Grayson Rodriguez on the hill, on August 28 at 7:05 PM ET.
+On Tuesday, Korey Lee (on the back of going 0-for-2) and the Chicago White Sox play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Athletics.
+In his most recent game he had a hitless showing (0-for-2) against the Orioles.

 Korey Lee Game Info & Props vs. the Orioles